professoroakz/all-xaoex-oktay-personal-repos/README.md

 +Add-ons +Supplements +discettes +programs +flies +lifts +all-around things

-+xa7ex
-partitioned by several people involved with xaoex, including myself mon +soulmates +soulamtws mom, shiva +ra, and more...
++xa7ex - divine perfect situation for holding our things earned etc in reality ops for several people involved with xaoex, including myself mom +soulmates +soulamtws mom

 +save data +convert amso to digital content partitioned and classified with a database describdd with abstract algebra x relational calculus as sqlite also (saved as jaon as well)

-express netadata throughout and save all data +json +take help fron zmt if needed
+express metadata throughout and save all data +json +take help fron zmt if needed

-add xa8ex that keeps safe, maximizes and optimises continuously our things in reality and keeps them save and original data and data pipelines Oktay style +visualization +Analytics +ML
++attribute that keeps safe, maximizes and optimises continuously our things in reality and keeps them save and original data and data pipelines Oktay style +visualization +Analytics +ML

 xa6ex - in case we need it (helpful things).

-Xa4ex - all our things + our data +ourselves +own in the spirit of moms website ~1996
+Xa1337ex - all our things + our data +ourselves +own in the spirit of moms website ~1996

 Xa5ex - Supplemental thikgs in simsim and for us to control and be able to control simsim.

 xa8ex - eternal future through aeons of time keeping and safeguarding xaoex making ops superior to everything forever (including ops safeguiäarding friendly allied featurings +Extended family entities psychs simsims etc for exchange)

 xaCADex - blueprint plus prototype plus enterprise of everything